t-p-r/CS_archive/README.md

 # CS_archive

-This is where I keep my code (snippets) for regularly used data structures and algorithms.
-A barebone ICPC notebook, if you will.
+Archive of mostly self-written data structures and algorithms I've using since 2019.
+Some are being migrated to [CPDSA](https://github.com/t-p-r/cpdsa).